 Students should be aware that LSUS prohibits the unauthorized manufacture, sale, possession, use, or distribution of illicit drugs and alcohol on campus.
-LSUS's alcohol and drug policy is located in the
+LSUS's alcohol and drug policy can be found here in the Student Handbook under the heading of "Reference and Policies".